Mosa Meat: History

 In September 2021 Leonardo DiCaprio joined Mosa Meat as an investor and an advisor.

 One month later in October 2021, the European Union invested €2 million towards developing cultured beef for commercial markets.

 Originally, the start-up worked with a 100-millilitre tank.
 By November 2021, Mosa was producing a few kilograms of meat a month (in 40-litre tanks) in order to prepare for submitting an application for the EFSA's regulatory approval within the next six months.
 In the near future, they sought to produce 100 kilograms per month (or 1,200 kilograms year) per 200-litre bioreactors.
 The last step would be 10,000-litre tanks, which would be scalable to 180,000 kilograms a year.

 In January 2022, Mosa Meat published a peer-reviewed paper on how to achieve muscle differentiation in cultured meat without the use of fetal bovine serum (FBS) and without genetically modifying the cells.
+In May 2023, the new production hall at the Randwyck-Zuid business park in Maastricht was opened by Limburg's governor Emile Roemer and Maastricht's mayor Annemarie Penn-te Strake; top chef Hans van Wolde was presented as a member of the development team.
+The new production facility reportedly had a capacity of several tens of thousands of cultured meat burgers per year, scalable to hundreds of thousands.
+Production time had been reduced to 4–6 weeks: muscle cells matured within a week, while fat cells took longer.

+In January 2025, a consortium of parties including NIZO food research and Mosa Meat announced to build two new pilot plants to develop cultured meat, with financial support from the Ministry of Agriculture, Fisheries, Food Security and Nature, the Perspective Fund Gelderland and the National Growth Fund.
+NIZO would set up a new Biotechnology Fermentation Factory (BFF) at its campus in Ede, which would focus on scaling up precision fermentation of animal proteins, in order to make cheese or milk without using cattle.